50 Melon-Headed Whale, Rough-Toothed Dolphin, and Hybrid Facts

 A Whale, a Dolphin, and a Hybrid

-Scientists at the Cascadia Research Collective recently announced the discovery of an interesting whale-dolphin hybrid off the coast of Kauai, Hawaii.
+Scientists at the Cascadia Research Collective have announced the discovery of an interesting whale-dolphin hybrid off the coast of Kauai, Hawaii.
 As a result of genetic testing, they know that one parent of the animal is a melon-headed whale and the other is a rough-toothed dolphin.
 This is the first time that a hybrid between the two species has been observed.

 This article describes the parent species, which are fascinating and intriguing animals in their own right.
 It also describes the offspring, which is still being observed and studied.